torokmarkwerner/torokmarkwerner.github.io/_posts/2022-11-15-the-crown-season-5.md

 ---
 There is nothing new in the palpable tension between the portrayal of Englishmen in coursebooks (such as the English File and Solutions) and the reality of Britain.
 The tea-sipping, ever so polite Englishmen are what's left from the long-forgotten (?)
 Empire, and such colonial discourses are still all around us teachers and students of ESL.

-Nevertheless, the demise of Elisabeth II placed ESL teachers between the horns of a dilemma. <span class="highlihted-text">May we address the controversies surrounding the Royals, or go on teaching what we were taught to?</span>
+Nevertheless, the demise of Elisabeth II placed ESL teachers between the horns of a dilemma. <span class="highlighted-text">May we address the controversies surrounding the Royals, or go on teaching what we were taught to?</span>

 The way I see it, <i>The Crown</i> is not only an one-of-a-kind historical drama series with elaborate stage design, but also, a product of imaginative speculation, sheding light on stories that have been either kept secret, or blurred by the non-stop media attention that the royal family suffered since the past century.